aboutcode-org/deltacode/README.rst

 Once you have the two codebase scans, simply install/configure deltacode, and run it on the two scans::

-    $ source configure
     (deltacode) $ deltacode --help
     Usage: deltacode [OPTIONS]

       Identify the changes that need to be made to the 'old' scan file (-o or --old) in order to generate the 'new' scan file (-n or --new).
-        Write the results to a .csv file (-c or --csv- file) or a .json file (-j or --json-file) at a user-designated location.
-If no file option
-        is selected, print the JSON results to the console.
+Write the results to a .csv file (-c or --csv-file) or a .json file (-j or --json- file) at a user-designated location.
+If no file option is selected, print the JSON results to the console.

     Options:
-        -h, --help                Show this message and
+      -h, --help                Show this message and exit.
-                                  exit.
-        -n, --new PATH            Identify the path to the "new" scan file
+      -n, --new PATH            Identify the path to the "new" scan file [required]
-                                  [required]
-        -o, --old PATH            Identify the path to the "old" scan file
+      -o, --old PATH            Identify the path to the "old" scan file [required]
-                                  [required]
-        -c, --csv-file PATH       Identify the path to the .csv output file
-        -j, --json-file FILENAME  Identify the path to the .json output file
-        -a, --all-delta-types     Include unmodified
-                                  files as well as all
-                                  changed files in the
-                                  .json or .csv output.
-                                  If not selected, only
-                                  changed files are
+      -c, --csv-file PATH       Identify the path to the .csv output file -j, --json-file FILENAME  Identify the path to the .json output file -a, --all-delta-types     Include unmodified files as well as all changed files in the .json or .csv output.
+If not selected, only changed files are included.
-                                  included.

     (deltacode) $ deltacode -n ~/psql-10.0-fileinfo.json -o ~/psql-9.6-fileinfo.json -j ~/psql-10.0-psql-9.6-delta.json

 =========